 "We were using a lot of spreadsheets and emails,” says Justin Wiley, Vice President of Government Relations for ICC.
 “Each year, we track approximately 1,200-1,500 pieces of legislation and the spreadsheet system we were using was laborious and difficult to maintain."

 "Now, with FiscalNote, we have an issue folder set-up that compiles our top legislative priorities and allows us to add notes and keep our organization’s leadership plugged in.
-We receive timely alerts on legislation impacting our organization which allow us to quickly react.
+We receive timely alerts on legislation impacting our organization which allows us to quickly react.
 FiscalNote gives us a snapshot of our key priorities which we didn’t have with past legislative tools, and if we run into problems, the FiscalNote staff responds quickly to create solutions that meet our changing needs.”

 The premier issues management platform